27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Why visit Milan?

-But if you want to see a cathedral that will make your chin drop, shop for original pieces in local boutiques or flea markets, or take a trip to the most beautiful lakes in the Alps, Milan is the perfect holiday destination for you.
+If you want to see a cathedral that will make your chin drop, shop for original pieces in local boutiques or take a trip to the most beautiful lakes in the Alps, Milan is the perfect holiday destination for you.

-What are the most beautiful places and sights to visit in Milan?
+What are the most beautiful places and things to do in Milan?

-The Duomo is a place that no one can miss when visiting Milan.
+The Duomo is a place you can’t miss when visiting Milan.
 A beautiful cathedral that has a rooftop with a fantastic view of the city.
 Explore the historic centre, the Brera district and head to Sforza Castle and Sempione Park with the Peace Arch.
 Or admire the beautiful churches and enjoy a match at the San Siro Stadium.
 For more tips on what not to miss in Milan, check out this article.

 How long to visit Milan for?